Introduction

 graph TB

-subgraph HOST["Host process (emulator binary)"]
+subgraph HOST["Host machine"]

 GRPC["gRPC + console<br/>control plane"]